jundalisay/sp/content/en/research/descartes/meteors/discourse-06b.md

 But it was easy for me to judge that they had been formed in the same way as these blades, except that the wind having pressed them much less, and the heat having perhaps also been a little less, their points had not melted completely, but only a little shortened, and rounded at the end in the shape of teeth.

-And for the white point that appeared in the middle of some of them, I did not doubt that it came from the fact that the heat, which had made them transparent from white, had been so moderate that it had not penetrated at all to their center.
+The white point that appeared in the middle of some of them, I did not doubt that it came from the fact that the heat, which had made them transparent from white, had been so moderate that it had not penetrated at all to their center.

 There followed many other such wheels, joined two by two by an axle, or rather, because at first these axles were very thick, one could have said that they were as many small crystal columns, each end of which was adorned with a six-petaled rose a little wider than their base.

 But there fell afterwards more delicate ones, and often the roses or stars that were at their extremities were unequal.

 Then there fell also shorter ones, and still shorter ones by degrees, until finally these stars joined together completely, and there fell doubles with 12 points or rays long enough and perfectly well compassed, some equal, and others alternately unequal, as seen towards `F` and towards `E`.

 And all this gave me occasion to consider that the ice particles, which are of two different planes or sheets laid one on top of the other in the clouds, can be attached together more easily than those of the same sheet.